getify/foi-lang/formalization-work/Foi-Specification.md

 declared in one module against a namespace constructed in another fails that requirement.

-Layer-0 bootstrap relaxes the `BuiltIn` restriction in the hook-declaration name position (Syntactic-Grammar §13's `DefHookName` note), not the same-scope accompaniment requirement.
+Runtime-bootstrap mode (§10) relaxes the `BuiltIn` restriction in the hook-declaration name position (Syntactic-Grammar §13's `DefHookName` note), not the same-scope accompaniment requirement.